 - Receiver chip designs and signal filtering techniques.

 You’re in the world of proprietary patents.
 Companies like Qualcomm, Broadcom, u-blox, Trimble, and Locata hold thousands of patents that power these capabilities.
-Most of these are not standardized and must be licensed case-by-case.
+Most of these are not standardized and must be licensed on a case-by-case basis.

 Cross-Licensing: The Silent Backbone of GPS Innovation